Home Curricula Contact About

 My family has very much have adopted an eclectic homeschool style.
 According to the Oxford Dictionary, eclectic is defined as "the practice of deriving ideas, styles, or taste from a broad and diverse range of sources," so from the outside we look like we're all over the place, but really it is a careful selection of what works the best for us!
 Our Kindergartener is currently using 4 different curriculums with a supplemental workbook to make up his "Kindergarten language arts," but that all fits together to create a well-rounded language arts program that is tailor-made for our boy that his parents can also afford.
 Personalized curriculum is the reason behind the eclectic homeschool style.
 If Montessori works for science, but not for reading, or one child loves Saxon-Math, but another child thrives on The Good and The Beautiful Math, that is all perfect in the eclectic homeschool style.
 It's also completely acceptable to change styles and curriculums and supplement as needed.
 Eclectic homeschooling is embracing anything and everything that works for your family!

 Below is a list of resources that has made up our eclectic homeschool.
 This list is meant to be a source of ideas, but not to follow exactly, because every family, and every child, is different.
 I have included age/grade-levels in which we used these sources the most, but also know that we do not follow age/grade-levels like a traditional school.
-I know traditional schools have GT, intervention, etc. I also know traditional schools are given the job of educating the masses, so it is impossible to tailor-make curriculum for each child.
-We find resources that are as appropriate as possible for each of our kids' abilities.
-It is much easier with two kids, than 30, 100, or 1,000 kids.
+I simply follow my child's level with the goal of continuous learning.

 Tot-school